System Design Space

 • Delete redundant comments

-The second part is about process: when to tidy, how not to mix it with feature work, and how to size changes for team flow.
+The second part is about process: when to tidy, how to keep it separate from behavior changes, and how to size the work so it stays cheap and reviewable.

 • Keep tidying separate from behavior changes (ideally in a dedicated MR).

-• Plan cleanup chains, but stop before over-engineering.
+• Plan a sequence of small structural moves, but stop before they turn into over-engineering.

 • Choose batch size by balancing review cost and merge-conflict risk.

-• Maintain a rhythm: frequent small cleanup beats occasional big cleanup.
+• Maintain a rhythm: frequent small cleanup is better than occasional heroic cleanup.

-• If a change gets tangled, rollback and rebuild in the right order.
+• If a change gets tangled, roll it back and rebuild it in a clearer order.

 Structure vs Behavior